appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

-1. Create a New JS Object from the *queries/JS* section, and add the required code.
-To display the current date and time, add:
+* To display the current date and time, add the following code in the JS object:

 ```js